aprildfitness

 WHY DIETARY PATTERNS MATTER

-WHY CHRONIC DISEASE DEVELOPS
+WHY CHRONIC DISEASE DEVELOPS:

 Chronic disease develops when unfavorable biological conditions persist over time.

 Saturated fat intake is associated with increased LDL cholesterol in controlled feeding trials.
 Elevated LDL is a causal factor in the development of atherosclerosis.
 Higher intake of red and processed meat has been associated with increased risk of colorectal cancer in large population studies.
-Heme iron, predominantly found in animal tissue, is associated with oxidative stress and formation of compounds linked to carcinogenesis.
-Some studies show that animal-based meals can increase post-meal inflammatory responses.

 In contrast, whole-food, plant-based dietary patterns are consistently associated with improved risk markers across multiple systems.
-Research shows that plant-centered diets are associated with lower LDL cholesterol, improved insulin sensitivity, reduced inflammatory biomarkers,
+Research shows that plant-centered diets are associated with lower LDL cholesterol, improved insulin sensitivity, reduced inflammatory biomarkers, improved gut microbiome diversity, and more favorable growth signaling profiles.

 Clinical trials of plant-based interventions have demonstrated improvements in cardiometabolic health, and in some cases have shown regression of coronary artery disease and improved glycemic control in individuals with type 2 diabetes.